claytonkb/Babel/doc/babel_gsg.md

 Getting Started
 ===============

-To get started using Babel, you will need the following prerequisites:

-- Windows machine
+Babel is written in C and will compile on any C99-compliant compiler.
+During development, I am using the following setup:

 - <a href="http://www.cygwin.com/install.html" target="_blank">Cygwin</a>
 - <a href="http://www.activestate.com/activeperl/downloads" target="_blank">ActivePerl</a>
 - Babel repo cloned from <a href="https://github.com/claytonkb/Babel" target="_blank">github</a>

-To make Babel, run the following command from the Cygwin prompt:
+To make Babel using the scripts in the repo, I run the following command from the prompt:

-> `perl make.pl`
+> `% perl make.pl`

-To run Babel code in a file named foo.sp (from the make directory), run the following command from the Cygwin prompt:
+To run Babel code in a file named foo.sp (from the make directory), I run the following command from the prompt:

-> `bin/babel.exe foo.sp`
+> `% bin/babel.exe foo.sp`

 To begin writing your own Babel program, see the section below on <a href="#bipedal">Bipedal</a>.
 The legacy Sparse syntax is going to be phased out as soon as Bipedal support is fully implemented.

 <a name="overview"></a>
 Overview